-Listening to and learning from horses —and ponies too.
+Listening to and learning from horses.

 The Farm